leopardracer/emmy/README.md

 # Using the emmy CLI tool

-Below we provide some isntructions for using the `emmy` CLI tool.
+Below we provide some instructions for using the `emmy` CLI tool.
 You can type `emmy` in the terminal to get a list of available commands and subcommands, and to get additional help.

 Emmy CLI offers two commands:
 * `emmy server` (with a `start` subcommand, e.g. `emmy server start`) and